Sports News | Barcelona''s Winless Streak Extended After Draw with Getafe | LatestLY

+Madrid, Apr 17 (AP) Winning has suddenly become a problem for Barcelona, and its double-digit cushion in the title race is proving useful.

-Madrid, Apr 16 (AP) Barcelona's winless run continued with a 0-0 draw at Getafe in the Spanish league on Sunday, allowing second-place Real Madrid to cut its rival's huge lead to 11 points with nine rounds remaining.
+Barcelona's winless run reached three games after a 0-0 draw at Getafe in the Spanish league on Sunday, allowing second-place Real Madrid to cut into its lead again.
+The Catalan club still has an 11-point advantage over Madrid with nine rounds to go.

-Barcelona's next match is at home against third-place Atletico Madrid, which later Sunday hosts relegation-threatened Almeria and is looking to win its sixth straight to get back within two points of Madrid.
+Barcelona's next match is at home against third-place Atletico Madrid, which beat relegation-threatened Almeria to win its sixth straight and get back within two points of Madrid.

 The league is the only competition Barcelona can still win in the rest of the season.
 It won the Spanish Super Cup in a final against Madrid earlier this year, but was eliminated in both the Champions League and the Europa League.